-Information on submitting contributions for the first edition of “Paper Chained: A Journal of Writings and Artistic Expressions from Beyond the Bars”
+Information on submitting contributions for the third edition of “Paper Chained: A Journal of Writings and Artistic Expressions from Beyond the Bars”

 WHEN TO SUBMIT?

 By the end of October, 2020.
 (If you are a little late, please contact us.
 We are going to publish the journal in November and you may catch us before we press print!)

 POSTED to PO Box 516, Coorparoo, QLD 4151 AUSTRALIA